ComputerGuy980/keyshell/README.md

 To summarize HID gadget setup: add "dwc2" and "libcomposite" lines at the end of DATA/etc/modules on your MicroSD card; also, add "dtoverlay=dwc2" to the end of BOOT/config.txt.

-Once you have booted it up, run the "setupkeyboard" script to set up the keyboard (you must do this each time you boot, because it is a volatile configuration.
+Once you have booted it up, run the "setupkeyboard" script to set up the keyboard (you must do this each time you boot, because it is a volatile configuration).

 Now you can use keyshell.